vippsas/vipps-solutions/README.md

 # Vipps Solutions

-Information about how to combine Vipps APIs for different use-cases.
+The Vipps APIs can be combined for different use-cases and market segments.

 💥 **Important:** This is work in progress. 💥

 <!-- START_COMMENT -->